ret42/RE-Thing/README.md

   - [ExtremeDumper](https://github.com/wwh1004/ExtremeDumper) - .NET Assembly Dumper.
   - [MegaDumper](https://github.com/CodeCracker-Tools/MegaDumper) - Dump native and .NET assemblies.
 (Build Version Here: [Build](https://www.mediafire.com/file/ilveqwn0pvknd21/MegaDumper.exe/file))

+- ## Frida
+  - [Frida](https://github.com/frida/) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.

 - ## GDB
   - [GDB](https://www.gnu.org/software/gdb/) - GDB, the GNU Project debugger, allows you to see what is going on `inside` another program while it executes -- or what another program was doing at the moment it crashed.
   - [Peda](https://github.com/longld/peda) - PEDA - Python Exploit Development Assistance for GDB.

+- ## HexEdit
+  - [HexEdit](https://hexed.it/) - A powerful online hex editor running in your web browser.
+Analyse and edit binary files everywhere.

+- ## Hexinator
+  - [Hexinator](https://hexinator.com/) - Hex editor and lot of more features.

+- ## HxD
+  - [HxD](https://mh-nexus.de/en/hxd/) - HxD is a carefully designed and fast hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size.

 - ## ghidra
   - [ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework.